-The Temporary Skill Shortage (482 TSS) visa is for employers who would like to sponsor an overseas employee for a visa to work in Australia for up to 4 years.
-(Essentially, this has replaced the 457 visa)
+The Temporary Skill Shortage (482 TSS) visa is for employers who would like to sponsor an overseas employee to work in Australia for up to 4 years.
+(Essentially, this has replaced the old 457 )

 There are 3 eligibility streams with the Temporary Skill Shortage (482 TSS) visa.
 The chosen occupation will determine which steam the applicant will be eligible for.

 The Australian Employer gets approval as a business sponsor.
 The Employer must provide details on their business, benefit of employing an overseas employee.

 The Nomination identifies the (overseas) person who will fill the position within the business, and the occupation that person will undertake while in Australia.
 Only occupations on specific lists can be nominated for the 482 Temporary Skill Shortage permit.
 Further, depending on which occupation is being nominated will depend on how long the stay period can be granted for – either 2 years if the occupation is on the Short Term Skilled Occupation List (STSOL), or 4 years if the occupation is on the Medium and Long Term Strategic Skills List (MLTSSL).